 (SSBN-618: displacement 6,900 (surfaced), 8,000 (submerged); 1ength 425'; beam 33'; draft 32'; speed 20+ knots; complement 120; armament 16 Polaris Missiles., 4 21-inch torpedo tubes; class Ethan Allen)

-The second Thomas Jefferson (SSBN-618) was laid down on 3 February 1961 at Newport News, Va., by the Newport News Shipbuilding & Drydock Co.; sponsored by Mrs. Robert S. McNamara; and commissioned on 4 January 1963, Comdr.
-Leon H. Rathbun (Blue Crew) and Comdr.
+The third Thomas Jefferson (SSBN-618) was laid down on 3 February 1961 at Newport News, Va., by the Newport News Shipbuilding & Dry Dock Co.; launched on 24 February 1962; sponsored by Mrs. Robert S. McNamara, wife of Secretary of Defense McNamara; and commissioned on 4 January 1963, Cmdr.
+Leon H. Rathbun (Blue Crew) and Cmdr.
 Charles Priest, Jr., (Gold Crew) in command.

 After shakedown training by both crews and a yard availability period, the fleet ballistic missile submarine was assigned to Submarine Squadron (SubRon) 14 in early October.
 On 28 October, the Blue Crew took the submarine on her first deterrent patrol which ended at Holy Loch, Scotland, in December 1963.
 Thomas Jefferson continued patrols from Holy Loch for the next four years and also acted as flagship for SubRon 14.
 In 1966, she returned to New London, Ct., for two training and rehabilitation periods.
 She began her 15th deterrent patrol on 12 January 1967 and, upon its completion, returned to Newport News, Va., for her first overhaul and refueling.
 On 17 June 1968, the submarine was ready for sea, and refresher training was held for both crews.
 Her 16th patrol began on 29 October and terminated at Rota, Spain, on 5 December 1968.